-A mysteric or spousal initiation in the Villa of Mysteries?
+A mystery or spousal initiation in the Villa of Mysteries?
 Priestesses and Mystica Vannus Iacchii in secret breezy rites veiled with female caution.

-The megalographia in the pompeian villa we are examining is given an explicit status of representation of a mysteric rite for the presence of the sacred vannus.
+The fresco in the Pompeian villa we are examining is given the explicit status of a representation of a mystery rite for the presence of the sacred vannus.
+The secret scenes also introduce an aspect rarely considered when the Mystica Vannus Iacchii was artistically represented.
 But why did an agricultural device reach such a position in Dionysian liturgies?
-Also, the secret scenes introduce an aspect very hardly considered when the Mystica Vannus Iacchii was artistically represented.

-We know that in the II b.C. last decades the “Greek” roman aristocracy, or the upper classes familiar with the Greek culture, began to build villas in Campania.
+In the II b.C. last decades, the “Greek” Roman aristocracy, or the upper classes familiar with Greek culture, began to build villas in Campania.
 Caesar and Cicero were among them.
-During the Augustan era the phenomenon became a fashion.
-Livia and Iulia, Augustus wife and daughter, have their villas there, though we don’t know where.
-The Campanian region was a combination of mild climate, fertile soils, and had been a real Greek colony centuries before.
-From there, Pythagorean and Orphic ideas eventually came to Rome, to never take the importance they had in Campania, though.
+During the Augustan era, the phenomenon became a fashion.
+Livia and Iulia, Augustus’ wife and daughter have their villas there, though we don’t know where.
+The Campanian region was a combination of a mild climate and fertile soils, and it had been a real Greek colony centuries before.
+From there, Pythagorean and Orphic ideas eventually came to Rome, never gaining the importance they had in Campania.

-Architecture and building techniques would date the villa of Mysteries back at II b.C., that’s to say at the beginning of this campanian fashion.
+Architecture and building techniques would date the villa of Mysteries back to II b.c., that is, at the beginning of this Campanian fashion.
 The magnificent palace lies outside the main town and can be considered a suburban villa.
-In fact its sumptuosity lets immediately think of a real “otium”, or leisure, luxurious country house, lacking the features of an agricultural farm.
-That’s to say we don’t find here an original division in “pars urbana”, the villa’s features, and “pars rustica”, the typical farm commodities.
+In fact, its sumptuosity lets us immediately think of a real “otium,” or leisurely, luxurious country house, lacking the features of an agricultural farm.
+That’s to say we don’t find here an original division in “pars urbana,” the villa’s features, and “pars rustica,” the typical farm commodities.

-The majority of the walls, and most particularly the paintings, survived largely undamaged to the covering with meters of ashes.
-So the villa of Mysteries could be named after the series of frescoes (megalographia) in one room of the residence, in a space which may have been a triclinium.
-The term “Mysteries” refers to secret initiation rites of the Classical world.
+The majority of the walls, and most particularly the paintings, survived largely undamaged despite being covered with meters of ash.
+So the Villa of Mysteries could be named after the series of metallographic frescoes in one room of the residence, in a space that may have been a triclinium.
+The term “mysteries” refers to secret initiation rites of the classical world.

-Let’s now shift the focus to the winged character beside the Mystica Vannus.
-Some art critics have thought of a purification rite painted on this pompeian wall.
-By romans there was the practice of “Lustratio” (from luo: to purify), that’s to say a transition from practical to symbolic cleansing, from removal of bodily impurity to deliverance from invisible, spiritual, and at last moral evil.
-At marriages, in Rome, the bride, on arriving her husband’s house, was sprinkled with lustral water, and her feet were washed.
-So the idea of a watery purification was commonly accepted.
-In the villa of Mysteries frescoes we are always before a flux, but an air flux.
+Some art critics have thought of a purification rite painted on this Pompeian wall.
+Among Romans there was the practice of “Lustratio” (from luo: to purify), that’s to say a transition from practical to symbolic cleansing, from the removal of bodily impurity to deliverance from invisible, spiritual, and at last moral evil.
+At marriages, in Rome, the bride, on arriving at her husband’s house, was sprinkled with lustral water, and her feet were washed.
+So the idea of watery purification was commonly accepted.
+The villa of Mysteries frescoes seem to represent a flux, and more specifically it could be an airflow.